article-index

 A brown labrador sadly looking through the bars of a cage with overlay text that reads "Dog Theft: What You Need to Know"

-Dog Theft: What You Need To Know
+Dog Theft in the UK: What You Need to Know

 A dog is a source of joy in your life.
 They are wonderful companions, adorable to be around and even helpful to many people around the UK.
 But sadly, there is always the risk that your dog may be stolen.
 You’ve likely heard about dognapping online and on the news, and while dog theft isn’t anything new it is certainly something worth thinking about.